mgcapiendo/portfolio/README.md

-# Portfolio Website
+# [OLD] Portfolio Website (PortfolioSite is my new portfolio)

-[OLD] A creative portfolio website built with Next.js, showcasing my work and skills.
+ A creative portfolio website built with Next.js, showcasing my work and skills.

 ## Credits and Acknowledgments